futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT10.md

     }, ...
 10 objects total
   ],
   "halves": { "H1": string, "H2": string },
-  "kpi": [string, string, string, ... up to 4], "support_channels": [string, ...]
+  "kpi": [string, string, string, ... up to 4]
 }

 Do NOT include overly specific technical advice or exact technical values (e.g., LUFS numbers, precise frequency cuts, plugin chains).
 Keep guidance tool-agnostic and broadly applicable.

 When outputting recommended courses, include only the actual course name, not the name of the school, as well as the URL, as shown in the Structured Output Parser.
 Don't recommend the same course more than once.
+Don't recommend a course that the student has already completed!

 ----------